dominik-juze-haus/Project-Lada/README.md

 This is project was created for purposes of Digital Electronics 2 course at Brno University of Technology

-The goal is to create a retrofit system for Lada 1300 that will give it more modern driving and assistive capabilities.
+The goal is to create a retrofit system for Lada 1300 that will give it more modern awareness and assistive capabilities.

 The main features contain:
-1. Rear (and optionaly front) parking sensor system
+1. Rear (and optionally front) parking sensor system
 2. Water and oil temperature readings
 3. RPM and Speed readings